 A Manager’s job is to maintain the general running of a team to free the coach to concentrate on the coaching and training aspects of the team.
-A Manager should also be a liaison person between team/coach/parents/ information officers and the office administration.
+A Manager should also be a liaison person and first contact between team/coach/parents/ information officers and the office administration.

 Team Managers work closely with the Coach to bring about a high level of team spirit & camaraderie within the team and with all other members of the Club.

-Team Managers’ meetings will be held throughout the Summer and Winter seasons This is a forum to passion any issues that you may have and to gather information to be distributed to the team.
+Team Managers’ meetings will be held throughout the year.
+This is a forum to passion any issues that you may have and to gather information to be distributed to the team.
 You will be notified of these meetings at least 2 weeks in advance

 Maintain up to date records & information